-Last but not the least is “Please Take Care of My Refrigerator.”
+Last but not least is “Please Take Care of My Refrigerator.”

 Unlike two shows mentioned above, Please Take Care of My Refrigerators star real professional chefs famous in the cooking industry.
 When celebrity guests are invited to the show and bring their refrigerators, the 8 chefs have to compete with one another by cooking dishes with items only from the refrigerators in 15 minutes.
 This breathtaking competition among the chefs shows the glimpse of professional cooking, making the viewers awed by the creativity and taste of the complete dishes.

-The show is aired every Monday 9:40 PM on JTBC Channel.
+The show is aired every Monday at 9:40 PM on JTBC Channel.

 Chef Choi Hyunseok’s Elbon the Table

-In Elbon the Table, you can taste Chef Choi Hyunseok’s creative dishes while enjoy seeing cooks in an open kitchen.
+In Elbon the Table, you can taste Chef Choi Hyunseok’s creative dishes while enjoying seeing cooks in an open kitchen.
 Steak with 5 kinds of salt is a recommended dish for meat lovers.